-Since it is impossible to occupy expensive specialists with routine and cheap specialists create garbage, usually within such a team, the structure of the division of requests is formed (evolutionarily or specially) depending on complexity.
+Since it is impossible to occupy expensive specialists with routine and cheap specialists create garbage, usually within such a team, the structure of the division of requests is formed (evolutionarily or especially) depending on complexity.

 It seems to sound great.
 But, as we all know the more hops - the higher latency is.
 Consequently, such a structure increases the time for solving any task.

-Zero-sum game in business
+The zero-sum game in business

 Any person or a group of people almost always does only required tasks, not more.
-As a result, we have several teams that have new features in the priority, and team that is responsible exclusively for stability.
+As a result, we have several teams that have new features in the priority, and a team that is responsible exclusively for stability.
 And if these teams have nothing in common, then the zero-sum game starts.
-And it does not end well for business: the ops want stability so much that they sabotage features and new technologies, and the developers want to do as little as possible about something other than features, because it is this metric that judges business.
+And it does not end well for business: the ops want stability so much that they sabotage features and new technologies, and the developers want to do as little as possible about something other than features because it is this metric that judges business.

 What is DevOps

-To reduce delays, we made teams of engineers responsible for both new features and stability of the product because both things are a part of the service user experience.
-And features, and stability – this is the product.
+To reduce delays, we made teams of engineers responsible for both new features and the stability of the product because both things are a part of the service user experience.
+And features, and stability - this is the product.
 In addition, if it is necessary to set priorities between stability and speed then it is better to do it in one team, where they understand what is fraught with danger whether sitting at endless meetings of two teams with completely opposite goals.

-Stability or features ?
+Stability or features?

 Here, the attentive reader will pay attention to the fact that almost everything that the ops department was engaged in is related to stability, and will be right.
 Therefore, the work of the ops should be made in a team that develops and uses the product.

 I know this is a very loud statement.
-But what is DevOps and how will it help us ?
-The problems that were faced in this transition were described at the beginning of the article, but let’s think: can we solve these problems in a different way?
+But what is DevOps and how will it help us?
+The problems that were faced in this transition were described at the beginning of the article, but let's think: can we solve these problems in a different way?
 What if we have a department that uses automation to clean up routine tasks and will have the necessary expertise to share it with other teams?
-Some problems can be solved by training and joint implementation, and others (including expert sharing) – scripts.
+Some problems can be solved by training and joint implementation, and others (including expert sharing) - scripts.

 The ideal way things should be